FASTECH logo

 Thermochemical Hydrogen Production

-Traditionally, the production of hydrogen relied on thermochemical processes, commonly via the consumption of fossil fuels.
-The two primary hydrogen production methods involving thermochemical processes are:
+Traditionally, hydrogen production relied on thermochemical processes, commonly using fossil fuels.
+Let’s review the two primary methods of hydrogen production using thermochemical processes.

 Steam Methane Reforming (SMR)

-Steam methane reforming, or natural gas reforming, accounts for 95% of today’s hydrogen production in the United States, known as “blue hydrogen.”
+Steam methane reforming, (also referred to as natural gas reforming and blue hydrogen), accounts for 95 percent of today’s hydrogen production in the United States.

 • Hydrogen (H)